andrew-pa/endless-hole/spec/kernel.md

 The Rust borrowing idea is extended to interprocess shared memory - a memory "loan".
 Loans can either be shared and read-only (like a `&T`) or exclusive and read-write (like a `&mut T`).
 A loan consists of the base address in the loaning process and the number of pages to be loaned.
-The loan's extent must be an even number of pages.
+The loan's extent must be an whole number of pages.
 Driver processes can also request a loan from the kernel for an arbitrary region of physical addresses.

 In addition to loans, processes can move memory from their own process to another process.